jkempf42/kube-volttron/cluster-config/README.md

 	sudo apt install resolvconf

-You should also install your favorite editor on the central node if it isn't there, and packages containing network debugging tools including `net-tools` and `inetutils-traceroute` (for `ifconfig` and `traceroute`) just in case you need them.
+You should also install your favorite editor if it isn't there, and packages containing network debugging tools including `net-tools` and `inetutils-traceroute` (for `ifconfig` and `traceroute`) just in case you need them.

 #### Configuring the Wireguard VPN

-Wireguard creates a virtual interface on a node across which runs a UDP VPN to other peers.
+Wireguard creates a virtual interface on a node called the server across which a UDP VPN to other peers.
 The interface has a public and private key associated with it that is used for encrypting the packets.
 The link between one peer and another is point to point.
 Wireguard comes with two utilities:

-- `wg`: the full command line utility for setting up a wireguard interface.
+- `wg`: the full command line utility for setting up a Wireguard interface.

-- `wg-quick`: a simpler command line utility that summarizes frequently used collections of command parameters under a single command.
+- `wg-quick`: a simpler command line utility that summarizes frequently used collections of command arguments under a single command.

-The configuration file for the Wireguard interface is kept in the directory `/etc/wireguard`.
+The configuration file and public and private key files for the Wireguard are kept in the directory
+`/etc/wireguard`.

+#### Configuring the central node as a Wireguard server

-#### Generating public and private keys for the interface.
+##### Generating public and private keys

-Starting on your gateway node, generate a private and public key using the Wireguard `wg` command line utility:
+Starting on your central node, generate a private and public key using the Wireguard `wg` command line utility:

 	wg genkey | sudo tee /etc/wireguard/private.key